DrakeLab/miller-tb-assortativity/README.md

 \[ r = \frac{Tr \textbf{E} - ||E^2||}{1 - ||E^2||} \]

-A pilot study (Table 1) will be undertaken prior to epidemic simulations to determine the feasibility of different methods (described below as _option 1_ and _option 2_) to generate networks that follow a power-law degree distribution overall.
+A pilot study (Table 1) will be undertaken prior to epidemic simulations to determine the feasibility of different methods (described below as _option 1_, _option 2_, _option 3_) to generate networks that follow a power-law degree distribution overall.

 | Variable  | Value  |
 |:-:|:-:|